 myBean.myMap[myKey].myField: « myKey » is treated as an input bean’s field, whose value will be used as the key.

 myBean.myMap[$myKey].myField: « myKey » is treated as variable (feature specific to rule engine usage).

 - commons-beanutils does not accept null “Nested Beans” while reading or writing data.

 This possibility is offered with MRules, with the choice to instantiate or not “Nested Beans” on the fly.

 - Tables and Collection are managed in a much more powerful way with MRules, for example with the support of several dimensions.

-- Mrules is able to access directly fields and methods, with a specific syntax:
+- Mrules is able to access directly fields and methods, static or not, with a specific syntax:

 myBean.!mySubBean.myField: « mySubBean » is a field which is accessed directly, not via getters / setters.